On this page I post some of my adventures around New Mexico, the Southwest, and beyond.

 For snacks I carried some good old turkey jerky and trail mix.

-White Ridge, Ojito Wilderness, and Cabezon Peak.
+White Ridge, Ojito Wilderness, and Cabezon Peak, spring of 2021.

 Long drive again, this time around the White Ridge, Ojito Wilderness, and Cabezon Peak.